NomadFlow

 nomadflow --status

-Displays the current daemon status (running/not running, PID) and the tmux session status (windows, features), then exits.
+Displays the current daemon status (running/not running, PID) and the active PTY panes (repo, worktree, agent type), then exits.

 TUI wizard